← All posts

 Does CutListCalc support grain direction?

-Not yet.
-Grain direction logic is on the roadmap but not shipped.
-If grain matching is required for face-grain hardwood production work, MaxCut Pro or CutList Plus Cabinet are the tools that have it today.
+Not yet - and for a MaxCut user this is the gap to weigh hardest.
+Grain matching is on the roadmap but unshipped.
+If your hardwood production depends on the optimizer respecting grain direction across parts, MaxCut Pro or CutList Plus Cabinet remain the tools that do it today.

 What sheet materials does CutListCalc support?

-Plywood, MDF, melamine, OSB, particleboard, hardwood plywood, acrylic, glass, and sheet metal.
-Anything rectangular.
-For 1D linear stock such as lumber, trim, pipe and steel bar, there is a separate linear cut calculator mode in the same tool.
+Any rectangular sheet good - plywood, MDF, melamine, OSB, particleboard, hardwood plywood, acrylic, glass, sheet metal.
+Long stock like lumber, trim, pipe, and steel bar drops into the separate linear cut calculator mode in the same tool.

 Can I import MaxCut projects?